fadden/CiderPress2/ndocs/Manual-cp2.md

 timestamps, respectively.
 Date/time strings will be parsed according to local conventions.
 It's best to use an unambiguous format like [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt)
-(e.g. "yyyy-MM-ddTHH:mm:ssZ"), though other common formats like "dd-MMM-yyyy HH:mm:ss" will also work.
-Bear in mind that most formats store timestamps in local time, without time zone information.
+(e.g. `yyyy-MM-ddTHH:mm:ssZ`), though other common formats like `dd-MMM-yyyy HH:mm:ss` will also work.
+Bear in mind that most disk and file archive formats store timestamps as local time, without time zone information.

 Not all filesystems and archive formats support all attributes, or all possible values for a given attribute.
 Attempting to set an unsupported